AlexxNica/securedrop/docs/hardware.rst

 It is often useful to print submissions from the *Secure Viewing Station* for review and annotation.

-.. warning:: To maintain the integrity of the airgap, this printer should be
+.. warning:: To maintain the integrity of the air gap, this printer should be
              dedicated to use with the *Secure Viewing Station*, connected via a wired connection, and should not have any wireless communication capabilities.